-Our tagline is used in addition to our primary brandmark to succinctly extend the visual representation of the primary brand to inspire our audiences and enable them to understand what we stand for.
+Our tagline is used in addition to our primary brandmark to succinctly extend the visual representation of the primary brand to inspire our audiences and enable them to understand what we do and who we do it for, whilst incorporating the vision and values of the organisation.

 It serves to differentiate us from the international Barnardos organisations and emphasises our own unique ethos and values.
-We are there for every child, to fight for what's right for them, to be their voice, to be their guardian in all situations.
-Please see the visual identity section for how it is visually represented.
+We are there for every child, to fight for what's right for them, to be their voice, to be their guardian where necessary but we also invite others to also be champions for children too.

+Please see the visual identity section for how the tagline is visually represented.